Transport in Karnataka: Air transport

-Kempegowda International Airport - Bengaluru is host to 9 domestic airlines and 19 international airlines and Lufthansa, British Airways, Air France, United Airlines, Qatar Airways, Singapore Airlines and Malaysia Airlines, connecting the city to almost 50 destinations across India and the world.
+Kempegowda International Airport - Bengaluru is host to 9 domestic airlines and 19 international airlines and Lufthansa, British Airways, Air France, United Airlines, Singapore Airlines and Malaysia Airlines, connecting the city to almost 50 destinations across India and the world.
 With Bengaluru being the 'IT capital' of India, the air traffic to this city has increased manifold.

-Mangaluru International Airport on the other hand connects 7 international destinations which includes Dubai, Bahrain, Qatar, Dammam, Kuwait, Abu Dhabi, Muscat and domestic destinations like Mumbai, Delhi, Bengaluru, Calicut, Chennai.
+Mangaluru International Airport on the other hand connects and domestic destinations like Mumbai, Delhi, Bengaluru, Calicut, Chennai.
 Mangalore International Airport has recorded 28.1% annual growth in passenger traffic for the year 2015-2016 by carrying 1.67 million passengers, making it the fastest growing airport in the state.

 Hubballi Airport is one of the major operational airports serving northern Karnataka.
-Currently Indigo Airlines have started its operation.
+Currently IndiGo have started its operation.

 Mysuru Airport Many airlines disconnected the service from mysore as flights which plied to Kempegowda International airport did not go well.
 New routes of air service were introduced under the UDAAN scheme to Hyderabad and chennai everyday which received great response.
 Additional to that the state operates flights from bangalore to mysore during dasara festival.
 The airport landed in major controversies with the runway expansion.
 A decision was taken to build an underpass as it was blocked by rail route and a national highway connecting Kozhikode - a first kind in the country.
 Plans are to develop this major tourist destination's airport to an international service as there is competition now from the upcoming Kannur International Airport.

-Belagavi Airport is the Oldest and north Karnataka busiest airport and the Major Airport in North Karnataka serving Belgaum city, Part of Goa and southernmost part of Maharashtra, Alliance Air(India) Indigo Star air To Bangalore, Air India started operation to Bangalore four days a week Mon, thu, fri, Sun including Pune.
+Belagavi Airport is the Oldest and north Karnataka busiest airport and the Major Airport in North Karnataka serving Belgaum city, Part of Goa and southernmost part of Maharashtra, Alliance Air(India) IndiGo Star air To Bangalore, Air India started operation to Bangalore four days a week Mon, thu, fri, Sun including Pune.
 Spicejet operates daily flights to Mumbai, Bangalore, Hyderabad, Mangalore and Jabalpur.
 And also Star air operates daily flights to Bangalore and Ahmedabad.

 Kalaburagi Airport serves direct flights to Bengaluru and has expansion plans to the other locations in near future.

 There are airports at Ballari Airport and Bidar Airport that do not have any air service.
 In addition, there are private airstrips at Sedam Airport, Koppal Airport and Harihar Airport.

 Shivamogga Airport is the newest operational airport with second longest runway after Bengaluru airport that serves direct flights to Bengaluru, Hyderabad, Goa, Tirupathi.

 Hassana Airport, Vijayapura Airport, Raichuru Airport are being built under the Public Private Partnership (PPP) model.